j-parreira/jparreira/README.md

 ---

-> ⚡ *“Consistency beats intensity.
-Passion and discipline build the future.”*
+> ⚡ *“You have power over your mind – not outside events.
+Realize this, and you will find strength.” — Marcus Aurelius*